UTSCCSCC01/finalprojects22-pro-group/doc/sprint0/process.md

 touch on Discord.
 We made sure to do our own share of the work on time and made sure to ask

 the TA and each other for help whenever we needed anything that was unknown.

-● Here are a few questions that can guide you

 ● How did you organize the team?
 Which tools did you use, if any?